stefan-kolb/paas-profiles/README.md

 ### Hosting

-An array that describes the different provided hosting styles of the PaaS.
+An object that describes the different provided hosting styles of the PaaS.
 Values can be `public` for a publicly hosted service and `private` for a service that can be deployed on premise, too.

 ### Compliance